Ryota7777777/Repo-for-study/CodeBook.md

-The dataset includes the following files:
+The dataset includes the following file:
 =========================================

-- 'mergedata.csv': Merged the training and the test sets, which extracts only the measurements on the mean and standard deviation

-- 'averageSubject.csv': Created from above merged data with the average for each subject

-- 'averageActivity.csv': Created from above merged data with the average for each activity
+- 'average.txt': Created from the merged data of the training and the test set with the average for each subject and activity

 The dataset is transformed as below:
 =========================================